12 FAM 000

 Official information: That information or material owned by, produced for or by, or under the control of the U.S. Government.

-Off-site safe area: A temporary emergency sanctuary for official U.S. personnel during a crisis situation, such as personnel unable to reach U.S. facilities or those forced to evacuate such facilities (see 12 FAH-1 H-273).
+Off-site safe area: A temporary emergency sanctuary for official U.S. personnel during a crisis situation, such as personnel unable to reach U.S. facilities or those forced to evacuate such facilities (see 12 FAH-1 H-283).

 Original classification: An initial determination that information requires protection against unauthorized disclosure in the interest of national security, and a designation of the level of classification.

 Original classification authority (OCA): An individual authorized in writing, either by the President, the Vice President, or by agency heads or other officials designated by the President, to classify information.
 Executive Order 13526 prescribes a uniform system for classifying, safeguarding, and declassifying national security information, including information relating to defense against transnational terrorism.
 Officials authorized to classify information at a specified level are also authorized to classify information at a lower level.
+See 5 FAM 480.

 OSPB: The Overseas Security Policy Board (OSPB) is an interagency group of security professionals from the foreign affairs and intelligence communities who meet regularly to formulate security policy for U.S. missions abroad.
 The OSPB is chaired by the Assistant Secretary for Diplomatic Security.